List of Major League Baseball mascots: Mr. Oriole

 Mr. Oriole was the original Baltimore Orioles mascot in 1954.
 Commissioned by Orioles Public Relations Director Dick Armstrong to "replicate the expression and appearance of Mr. Oriole" designed by Baltimore Sun cartoonist Jim Hartzell, a costumed mascot was created "so that a three-dimension version of the bird could cavort on the field and in the stands during the games."
 Mr. Oriole holds the distinction of being the first costumed mascot in Major League Baseball.

 Philadelphia Phil and Philadelphia Phillis

-Philadelphia Phil and Philadelphia Phillis served as mascots for the Phillies during the 1970s (1971–79).
+Philadelphia Phil and Philadelphia Phillis served as mascots for the Phillies during the 1970s (1971–1979).
 Their costumes invoked the city's revolutionary spirit from 1776.
 The pair reappeared with their replacement—the Phanatic—as the Phillies celebrated their final year at Veterans Stadium in 2003, including the final opening day and final game.

 Rally

 Rally was one of the Atlanta Braves mascots.
-He was a Red and Blue Muppet-like mascot with a Blue Mowhawk, he first appeared during the 1985-1986 season and became a fan favorite, he would often hang out with Homer during games, later on he gained a baseball nose sometime in the early 2000s, but then he suddenly disappeared sometime during the 2004-2005 season, leaving Homer the only mascot until Blooper Arrived in 2018.
+He was a Red and Blue Muppet-like mascot with a Blue Mowhawk, he first appeared during the 1985–1986 season, and would often be seen hanging out with Homer.
+He soon disappeared sometime in the early 2000's, leaving Homer the only mascot until Blooper arrived in 2018.